eonlab/large-file-upload/README.md

 ===
 Uses AetherUpload v2.0

-OpenAdmin doesn't use JQuery, to use this extension you have to install Jquery
+OpenAdmin doesn't use JQuery, to use this extension you have to install Jquery adding this line to the bootstrap.php file

 Admin::headerJs('/somepath/jquery.min.js');